KaranJayachandra/KaranJayachandra.github.io/home/index.md

 # The Gist

 I am a Tamilian born in Hyderabad and brought up in Kolar.
 I am naturally inquisitive, an unapologetic skeptic and have a thirst for knowledge.
 I am always looking for new avenues to learn and grow.
-Currently, I am on a well deserved vacation after completing by Master's Degree in Electrical Engineering from TU Delft.
-After this break, I will be joining NXP as a Radar Signal Processing Engineer.
+I recently completed by Master's Degree in Electrical Engineering from TU Delft.
+I am currently working on the next generation of Automotive Radar systems for Automatic Cruise Control, Lane Change Assist, Blind Spot Detection and Cross Traffic Alert as a Radar Signal Processing Engineer.

 # Leisure